 Isle of Man Midnight Race – ‘Midnight Race’

 The Isle of Man Midnight race has a proud heritage, which celebrated its 100th race in 2019.
+With regret, the pandemic saw this prestigious race cancelled for 2020 & 2021 so we look forward to its return in 2022.

 Many distinguished guests attended the very first Isle of Man Midnight race, including the Lord Mayor of Wirral.
 Since then, we have continued the practice of inviting the Lord Mayor to be at the race start.
 The Mayor passes a letter from fraternal greeting to the Mayor of Douglas, the host city, via the LYC Race Officer and is presented at the results announcement at Douglas Bay Sailing Club.